moe123/coconut/ReadMe.markdown

 and have a STL like interface regarding iterators, subscript operators, streams and other common features.
 In addition to providing a set of useful primitive object classes, it also introduces several paradigms that define functionality not covered by the C++ language.
 Coconut is based on a reuse object/memory eco-system ; it has a low memory and runtime execution footprint in comparison of many other
-`experiences`, The author don't like argument hence, for the same data-set, benchmarking against Objective-C or Swift is unnecessary ; would be embarrassing.
+`experiences`.
+The author don't like argument, this is a sparetime, single-handed project, hence, for the same data-set, benchmarking against Objective-C or Swift is unnecessary ; would be embarrassing.

 -----------------------------------------------------------------------------------------------